Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Introduction

 In our present endeavor, we have purposely concentrated {\it only} on the usual YM gauge symmetries for the BRST analysis within the framework of superfield formalism.
-This is due to the fact that we plan to understand the JP model step-by-step so that we can gain deep insights into the key aspects of this model.
-This understanding, perhaps, would enable us to propose an accurate model for the 4D theory and would make us confident about the limiting cases of the general BRST analysis of this model where YM and NYM gauge symmetries would be combined together for their thorough discussions (within the framework of superfield formalism).
-Exactly similar kind of programme, we have followed for the BRST analysis of the 4D dynamical non-Abelian gauge theory [3,2] within the framework of superfield approach (see, e.g. [10] for details).
+This is because we plan to understand the JP model step-by-step so that we can gain deep insights into the key aspects of this model.
+This understanding, perhaps, would enable us to propose an accurate model for the 4D theory and would make us confident about the limiting cases of the general BRST analysis of this model where YM and NYM gauge symmetries would be combined together for their thorough discussions.
+At this juncture, it is pertinent to point out that the BRST analysis corresponding to the NYM gauge symmetry has already been carried out in ref.
+33. We have followed an exactly similar kind of program for the BRST analysis of the 4D dynamical non-Abelian gauge theory \cite{2,3} within the framework of superfield approach (see, e.g., ref.
+10).

 The prime factors that are responsible for our present investigations are as follows.
-First, the JP model is free of the problems encountered in the 4D topologically massive models with $B \wedge F$ term.
+First, the JP model is guessed to be free from the problems of unitarity and renormalizability encountered in the 4D topologically massive models with $(B \wedge F)$ term at the quantum level.
 Second, this 3D model does not invoke any higher form gauge field (like the 2-form $B$ field of 4D theory) for the mass generation.
-Third, the understanding of this 3D theory might provide some insights that would show the correct path to construct a renormalizable and consistent 4D massive theory.
+Third, the understanding of this 3D theory might provide some insights that would show us the correct path to construct a renormalizable and consistent 4D massive theory.
 Fourth, we study JP model within the framework of BRST formalism where the renormalizability and unitarity could be proven with the help of Slavnov-Taylor identities and {\it nilpotency} of the {\it conserved} BRST charge.
-Finally, the 3D JP model is very special model because it generates mass for the gauge field without violating the parity symmetry.
-This feature is drastically different from the mass generation by incorporating the Chern-Simons term in the Lagrangian density of 3D gauge theory where parity is violated.
+Finally, the 3D JP model is a very special model because it generates mass for the gauge field without violating the parity symmetry.
+This feature is drastically different from the mass generation by incorporating the Chern-Simons term in the Lagrangian density of the 3D Chern-Simons gauge theory where the parity symmetry is violated.